-Passed in 2016 and coming soon: ARKANSAS, FLORIDA, NORTH DAKOTA, OHIO, PENNSYLVANIA.
+Passed in 2016 and coming soon: ARKANSAS, FLORIDA.

 Delivery Services are Illegal and Potentially Dangerous!

-To request a medical marijuana card application, please click on FORMS in the column on the right and select "Application Request Form."
+To request a medical marijuana card application, please click on FORMS in the column on the right and select "Application Request Form." for a child under 18 years of age select "Minor Application Request Form.
 The new form requires copies of the front and back of your driver's license or state-issued ID.
 Please follow instructions carefully.
-Print, fill out and mail or deliver the Application Request and $25 to:
+Print, fill out and mail, email, fax or deliver the Application Request to:

 Nevada Division of Public and Behavioral Health